-Home » Under Secretary for Political Affairs » Bureau of East Asian and Pacific Affairs » Releases » Remarks » 2010 East Asian and Pacific Affairs Remarks, Testimony, and Speeches » December » Comments on Wikileaks
+Home » Under Secretary for Political Affairs » Bureau of East Asian and Pacific Affairs » East Asian and Pacific Affairs: Releases » Remarks Pertaining to East Asia and Pacific Affairs » 2010 East Asian and Pacific Affairs Remarks, Testimony, and Speeches » December » Comments on Wikileaks

 AMBASSADOR BLEICH: Any breach of security like this is bad for diplomacy, it's bad for everyone's security because we have to be able to give candid assessments and we have to be able to share information within our governments and with our partners.
 So, yes, we're aware of documents that are purported to come from Canberra, documents that purported to relate to Australia.
 But we're not going to validate those for people who have committed crimes.

 AMBASSADOR BLEICH: We're (Australia and the U.S.) talking together about ways to ensure that our partners, our sources throughout the world are, you know, not put in jeopardy, not harmed as a result of their working to, you know, to promote a safer world.
 That's our main focus.
 With respect to people who are engaged in illegal actions, you know, that's for the law enforcement authorities to evaluate and for them to look at what are prosecutable offences and who can be charged for them.

 The Office of Website Management, Bureau of Public Affairs, manages this site as a portal for information from the U.S. State Department.

 External links to other Internet sites should not be construed as an endorsement of the views or privacy policies contained therein.